- Career Advising

 The GRE should be taken early in your senior year (or possibly late in your junior year).
 This will allow enough time for the test results to be sent to the graduate schools to which you are applying.
 Applications are usually due to the school's graduate office by the first of January or February.

 Letters of recommendation are extremely important and should be written by professors who know you well enough that they can write something more in their letter than just the grade you made in their class.
 Therefore it is important that you take the initiative to get to know some of your professors personally by talking with them after class, going to their office hours, and being involved in departmental activities like ACM and service learning.

 If you have at least a 3.5 GPA by the middle of your junior year and are interested in a graduate degree, you may want to consider the five-year bachelor's/master's program mentioned in this handbook.
 For information about graduate degree requirements please see the Computer Science Department graduate pages.

-Many of your professors will have GTAs assigned to their classes to help with grading and answering your questions.
+Many of CS professors will have GTAs and UTAs assigned to their classes to help with grading and answering student questions.
 Some laboratories will have GTAs as instructors.
-GTAs are usually busy balancing their studies and GTA assignments, so please observe their office hours.
+Both GTAs and UTAs are usually busy balancing their studies and assistantship assignments, so please observe their office hours.